alexanderovie/datos/docs/interfaces/IKnowledgeGraphListItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphListElement`](../classes/KnowledgeGraphListElement.md)[]

-Defined in: main.ts:107716
+Defined in: main.ts:117021

-contains arrays of specific images
+additional items present in the element if there are none, equals null

 ***